jbesomi/texthero/README.md

 We hope you will find pleasure working with Texthero as we had during his development.

+<h2 align="center">Feedback</h2>

+Texthero is growing fast and it needs your help.
+Any feedback and advice are highly appreciated.
+This includes suggestions for new functionalities or any other kind of improvement.
+If anything, please open an [issue](https://github.com/jbesomi/texthero/issues), we will be glad to get back to you as soon as possible!

 <h2 align="center">Installation</h2>

 Install texthero via `pip`: